BE Lyncis: A Pulsating Star in the Most Eccentric Binary with a Massive Unseen Companion: Photometric Data and Frequency Analysis

 We extracted pulsation frequencies using an iterative prewhitening procedure \citep{Niu2022, Niu2023, Niu2024}.
 The light curve was modeled as a superposition of sinusoids:

 where $m_0$ is the mean magnitude, and $a_i$, $f_i$, and $\phi_i$ are the amplitude, frequency, and phase of each component.
-Frequencies were accepted as significant if their signal-to-noise ratio (S/N) exceeded 5.6 \citep{Niu2022, Niu2023, Niu2024}.
-After removing aliases, we identified 37 significant peaks, consisting of 7 independent modes and 30 harmonics or linear combinations (Table~\ref{tab:freqs}).
+Frequencies were accepted as significant if their signal-to-noise ratio (S/N) exceeded 5.6 \citep{Zong2016_sdb,Zong2018}.
+After removing aliases, we identified 32 significant peaks, consisting of 7 independent modes and 25 harmonics or linear combinations (see in Figure~\ref{fig:spectra} and Table~\ref{tab:freqs}).

-\subsection{Compilation and Processing of Times of Maximum Light}
+\section{Compilation and Processing of Times of Maximum Light}

 The light curve is dominated by the fundamental mode ($f_0$), with the first overtone ($f_1$) contributing less than 3\% of its amplitude \citep{Xue2023}.
 This allows the classical $O-C$ method \citep{Sterken_2005} to be applied without significant contamination from multi-periodic effects.